nemocrys/opencgs_examples/README.md

 The project is developed and maintained by the [**Model experiments group**](https://www.ikz-berlin.de/en/research/materials-science/section-fundamental-description#c486) at the Leibniz Institute for Crystal Growth (IKZ).

 ### Referencing
-If you use this code in your research, please cite the reference provided in the respective directory or this open-access article:
+If you use this code in your research, please cite the reference provided in the respective directory or this general reference:

-> A. Enders-Seidlitz, J. Pal, and K. Dadzis, Development and validation of a thermal simulation for the Czochralski crystal growth process using model experiments *Journal of Crystal Growth*,  593 (2022) 126750. [https://doi.org/10.1016/j.jcrysgro.2022.126750](https://doi.org/10.1016/j.jcrysgro.2022.126750).
+> A. Wintzer, *Validation of multiphysical models for Czochralski crystal growth*.
+PhD thesis, Technische Universität Berlin, Berlin, 2024.

 ## Overview
 This repository contains various 2D and 2D models of Czochralski crystal growth using [Elmer](http://www.elmerfem.org/blog/) and [OpenFOAM](https://www.openfoam.com/).